Elendeer/ESI/readme.md

 > Normally you can cheack the `./test.pas` file to see my newest test.
 > For all the features mentioned below, most of the corresponding
-> grammar checking and semantic analyzing have been implemented.
+> grammar checking and semantic analyzing have been implemented too.

 ### Program